 And now I’m in Australia and soon to head off to New Zealand.
 The two countries when my Grandma was alive and I would announce where I was going next she used to always get annoyed with me that I hadn’t visited yet (her and my Grandpa did some extensive road tripping in both countries and absolutely loved it.).
 So I’m here and I’m having the best time ever!
 I remember in particular when I told her I was going to Bali she was just floored that I wasn’t flying to Darwin while I traveling Indonesia as it was ‘just right there’.

 Australia has treated me well.
 My friend Treva who I went through dental hygiene school at the Uni.
 Of Alaska with who now lives in Sydney took me in and had me come stay with her at her flat in Manley.
 My first day in Sydney I did the typical iconic Sydney touristing: the Sydney Opera House and walked across the Sydney Harbor Bridge.

 Day 2 included me driving on the left side of the road for the first time in my life (it wasn’t as terrifying as I always thought it’d be), and exploring around Ku Ring Gai National Park.
+In Australia you can rent a car from a site like Andysautorentals.com.au which is a great way to explore the country because of the freedom it gives you.
 Day 3 was Australia Day which was spent at Fairlight Beach.
 Day 4, 5, and 6 were spent heading down south with Treva and a friend to camp at Honeymoon Bay and explore Jervis Bay, Murray Beach, Belmore Falls, Berry, and the Figure 8 Pools.
 Oddly enough I ended up meeting Jen from Bronze & Briny at Belmore falls and camping together with her the last night.
 What are the odds?
 I’ve followed her on Instagram from the beginning!